 Coinbase and Robinhood are platforms designed for buying and selling cryptocurrencies.
 Robinhood acts as a custodian where you can buy and sell crypto.
 Robinhood only recently added wallet functionality.

 Coinbase, however, is a true exchange, allowing you to trade crypto for other crypto and withdraw your coins into a digital wallet.

 How Do Coinbase and Robinhood Work?

 Robinhood is an online broker and allows you to buy and sell crypto.
 Coinbase is an online exchange and allows you to buy, sell, trade, and withdraw your crypto.

 For both platforms, signing up is a fairly similar process.
 Users create an account and add funds via a standard financial account (or card) to purchase cryptocurrency.
-But Coinbase allows users to exchange one crypto for another or move their funds to a digital wallet for interacting with other crypto-based applications
+But Coinbase allows users to exchange one crypto for another.

 When buying Bitcoin with Robinhood, the platform would act as a broker for the transaction.
 You would create an account, connect your bank account, and submit an order to purchase BTC.
 You are exchanging USD for BTC, and Robinhood stores that BTC for you until you decide to sell it.